Too Nearsighted for LASIK? Implantable Contact Lenses May Be Your Solution

-Verisyse Phakic Intraocular Lens (IOL)
+Verisyse Phakic Intraocular Lens (ICL)

 While the Verisyse lens is designed to remain in the eye permanently, the procedure is reversible, if desired.
 Dr. Hollingshead performs this relatively quick (15 to 30 minutes) outpatient procedure at Hollingshead Eye Center’s convenient state-of-the-art ambulatory surgery facility.
-Because a local anesthetic is administered, patients usually report experiencing relatively little discomfort.

 This lens implantation procedure has been performed more than 150,000 times worldwide.

 It's easy to schedule your FREE* LASIK consultation in Boise!